NEW 2025 Dates Added for Professional Development Programs

 Resumes

 Resumes for the motion picture industry look different from a standard resume.
-If you are unfamiliar with the format, examples can be found on union websites in their permittee / membership sections and can be specific to the department of interest.
+If you are unfamiliar with the format, examples can be found on union websites in their permittee or membership sections, and can be specific to the department of interest.
 Some positions will also require a portfolio or demo reel.

 Collect some good character and work references for your resume, be sure to tailor your resume to the role, and highlight your relevant skills and certificates needed for the position.